 Reg.
+Section 1.199a-1(b)(9)

-Section 1.199A-1(b)(3) Operational rules
+Operational rules

-(a) Overview-
+(a) Overview.

-- (1) In general.
+(1) In general.
 This section provides operational rules for calculating the section 199A(a) qualified business income deduction (section 199A deduction) under section 199A of the Internal Revenue Code (Code).
 This section refers to the rules in §§1.199A-2 through 1.199A-6.
 This paragraph (a) provides an overview of this section.
 Paragraph (b) of this section provides definitions that apply for purposes of section 199A and §§1.199A-1 through 1.199A-6.
 Paragraph (c) of this section provides computational rules and examples for individuals whose taxable income does not exceed the threshold amount.
+Paragraph (d) of this section provides computational rules and examples for individuals whose taxable income does not exceed the threshold amount.
 Paragraph (d) of this section provides computational rules and examples for individuals whose taxable income exceeds the threshold amount.
 Paragraph (e) of this section provides special rules for purposes of section 199A and §§1.199A-1 through 1.199A-6.
-This section and §§1.199A-2 through 1.199A-6 do not apply for purposes of calculating the deduction in section 199A(g) for specified agricultural and horticultural cooperatives. - (2) Usage of term individual.
-For purposes of applying the rules of §§1.199A-1 through 1.199A-6, a reference to an individual includes a reference to a trust (other than a grantor trust) or an estate to the extent that the section 199A deduction is determined by the trust or estate under the rules of §1.199A-6. - (b) Definitions.
-For purposes of section 199A and §§1.199A-1 through 1.199A-6,the following definitions apply: - (1) Aggregated trade or business means two or more trades or businesses that have been aggregated pursuant to §1.199A-4. - (2) Applicable percentage means, with respect to any taxable year, 100 percent reduced (not below zero) by the percentage equal to the ratio that the taxable income of the individual for the taxable year in excess of the threshold amount, bears to \$50,000 (or \$100,000 in the case of a joint return).
+This section and §§1.199A-2 through 1.199A-6 do not apply for purposes of calculating the deduction in section 199A(g) for specified agricultural and horticultural cooperatives.

+(2) Usage of term individual.
+For purposes of applying the rules of §§1.199A-1 through 1.199A-6, a reference to an individual includes a reference to a trust (other than a grantor trust) or an estate to the extent that the section 199A deduction is determined by the trust or estate under the rules of §1.199A-6.

+(b) Definitions.
+For purposes of section 199A and §§ 1.199A-1 through 1.199A-6, the following definitions apply:

+(1) Aggregated trade or business means two or more trades or businesses that have been aggregated pursuant to §1.199A-4.

+(2) Applicable percentage means, with respect to any taxable year, 100 percent reduced (not below zero) by the percentage equal to the ratio that the taxable income of the individual for the taxable year in excess of the threshold amount, bears to \$50,000 (or \$100,000 in the case of a joint return).

-- (3) Net capital gain means net capital gain as defined in section 1222(11) plus any qualified dividend income (as defined in section 1(h)(11)(B)) for the taxable year. - (4) Phase-in range means a range of taxable income between the threshold amount and the threshold amount plus \$50,000 (or \$100,000 in the case of a joint return).
+(3) Net capital gain means net capital gain as defined in section 1222(11) plus any qualified dividend income (as defined in section 1(h)(11)(B)) for the taxable year.

+(4) Phase-in range means a range of taxable income between the threshold amount and the threshold amount plus \$50,000 (or \$100,000 in the case of a joint return).